JosephLai241/The-Struggle/README.md

 ## Stored Attributes

-Date is automatically calculated based on Python's [datetime](https://docs.python.org/3/library/datetime.html).
+`Date` is automatically calculated based on Python's [datetime](https://docs.python.org/3/library/datetime.html).

-Company Name, Job Title, and Notes are all based on user input.
+`Company Name`, `Job Title`, and `Notes` are all based on user input.

-Application Status has a few options you can choose from:
+`Application Status` has a few options you can choose from:

 |Application Status|
 |------------------|